cloudmesh-community/book/chapters/class/516/overview.md

     code: TBD
 ```

-You **MUST** run yamllint on the README.yml file.
+You **MUST** run `yamllint` on the `README.yml` file.
 YAML errors will cause
 point deductions.
 Any invalid yaml file will result in point deductions.
 Please keep your yaml file valid at any time.
 Our scripts depend on it.
 The yaml file will also be used to create a list for TAs to review your
 deliverables.
 If it's not in the yaml file it will not be reviewed.
-Please note that it is not sufficient to just run yamllint, but to
+Please note that it is not sufficient to just run `yamllint`, but to
-compare your yaml file carefully with the README.yml examples.
+compare your yaml file carefully with the `README.yml` examples.
 Make sure
 you do the indentation with 2 spaces, do not use the TAB character and
 make sure you use the list and attribute organization with proper dash
 placement.
 Work with the TAs if you have difficulties.
 If you copy, only
-copy from the raw content in github.
+copy from the raw content in GitHub.
 If you work on more

 ## Bonus Projects